 The discovery that titanium metal would bond to bone (a process known as “osseointegration”) was made over 60 years ago.
 It was first applied to dental implants over 50 years ago, although it took about 20 years for the technology to make it to the US.
 Over the past 50 years, dental implants have diversified into a wide variety of sizes and shapes–including mini implants–that allow us to pick the precise implant for your situation.

 There are different sizes and shapes of threading to accommodate for different bone structures.
 Surface treatments help dental implants better integrate with bone.
 We have different lengths and widths of implants so that we can match the implant to your anatomy and your cosmetic and functional goals.
+The benefits of this are clear for patients.
+All-on-4 and similar systems take advantage of long, angled implants to securely anchor a full arch of dentures with just four implants.

 This means that more people than ever are able to enjoy the benefits of dental implants, even people who have been wearing dentures for years.
 And it maximizes the chances that you will get a lifetime of wear from your dental implants.